machinekoder/pickit-docs/docs/faq/robot-programming/how-to-make-a-robot-program-with-multiple-threads.rst

 When programming a robot with Pickit, a separate thread can be devoted to purely communicate with the Pickit system.
 The benefits of using a separate thread to communicate with the Pickit system are the following:

--  Robot program becomes cleaner, as all Pickit commands are in a separate thread
+-  Robot program becomes cleaner, as all Pickit commands are in a separate thread.
 -  If the Pickit camera is fixed to an external structure, multiple detection retries can be triggered while the robot is busy, for instance dropping off a part.
    This saves cycle time when Pickit needs more than one attempt to find a valid detection.